FinTP/fintp_connectors/README.md

 Installation
 -----
-See [Installation](https://github.com/FinTP/fintp_connectors/wiki/Installation) for steps required to install and configure a connector.
+See [Installation](https://github.com/FinTP/fintp_connectors/wiki/Installation) for steps required to install connectors.

 Usage
 -----
-See [Usage](https://github.com/FinTP/fintp_connectors/wiki/Usage) for a list of usage scenarios.
+See [Usage](https://github.com/FinTP/fintp_connectors/wiki/Usage) for a list of usage scenarios and detailed configuration options.

 Contributing
 -----